-Just about 5 years ago, a few of us were talking about caseload frustrations and came up with a list of quick ideas that SLPs could use to reduce their workloads.
+Just about 5 years ago, a few of us talked about caseload frustrations and came up with a list of quick workload reduction tips for SLPs.
 We made a little SlideShare with our tips and set it loose on the internet in the hopes that it would help our fellow clinicians.
-It quickly became one of our most popular posts and, sadly, most of the content has remained relevant over the years.
+It quickly became one of our most popular posts and sadly, most of the content has remained relevant over the years.
 What hasn’t remained relevant is SlideShare (!), and there are some aspects of that content that just aren’t a good look in 2020.
 Time for an update, and so an update we present!
-Here’s the new and improved content, now in video format!
+Here’s the new and improved Save Yourself: 8 Workload Reduction Tips for SLPs to Use Right Now, now in video format!

 Some key differences in this update:

-- We re-framed a couple of tips to take into consideration the evolution of RTI and the movement to practice at the top of our licenses.
+- We re-framed a couple of tips to consider the evolution of RTI and the movement to practice at the top of our licenses.

-We’re aware that the reality of SLP life in the schools today means that none of these workload reduction tips are likely to radically change your life.
-The real reduction will only come from systemic changes within our profession, our districts, and our state and federal governing bodies.
+We’re aware that the reality of SLP life in the schools today means that none of these workload reduction tips will radically change your life.
+The real reduction will only come from systemic changes within our profession, districts, and state and federal governing bodies.
 Our hope is that the video might hold a small nugget that will make things a little better and will help you take better care of your students and yourself.
 And if nothing else, we hope the pups make you smile, too 🙂